kimjohnsson/quiz-game/README.md

 # Quiz Game

 A quiz game where the player gets to answer 10 questions with a limited time of 15 seconds per question.
-The player gets two lifelines one "50/50" which eliminates 2 wrong questions, and one "+10 sec" which gives the player another 10 seconds to answer the current question.
+The player gets two lifelines one "50/50" which eliminates 2 incorrect answers, and one "+10 sec" which gives the player another 10 seconds to answer the current question.

 ## Motivation